 Comment and Analysis @PeteHall86

-Tahith Chong was in the Manchester United squad for Juventus clash - who is the youngster?
+Tahith Chong in Manchester United squad against Reading - who is the youngster?

-Tahith Chong was in the Manchester United squad for their Champions League clash against Juventus - but who is the 18-year-old talent?
+Tahith Chong came off the bench for Manchester United in their FA Cup clash with Reading - but who is the 18-year-old talent?

 Career so far...

 Chong arrived at Old Trafford in the summer of 2016 a rather thin-looking winger, with what has become trademark, big hair.